Marie, Duchess of Auvergne

 Marie de Berry (c.
 1375 – June 1434) was suo jure Duchess of Auvergne and Countess of Montpensier in 1416–1434.
 She was the daughter of John, Duke of Berry, and Joanna of Armagnac.
 She was married three times.
-She acted as administrator of the Duchy of Bourbon for her third spouse John I, Duke of Bourbon, during his imprisonment in England after he was captured following the French defeat at the Battle of Agincourt in 1415, until 1434.
+She acted as administrator of the Duchy of Bourbon for her third spouse John I, Duke of Bourbon, during his imprisonment in England after he was captured following the French defeat at the Battle of Agincourt in 1415, until his death 1434.

 Life

 Marie was born about the year 1375, the youngest daughter of John "the Magnificent", Duke of Berry and Joanna of Armagnac.
 Through her father, a great collector of antiquities, art patron and bibliophile, she was a granddaughter of King John II of France.
 She had three brothers, Charles, Louis, and John; and one older sister, Bonne.